 Why People Play Video Games

 Gamers have spent countless hours saving princesses, dodging bullets, and dismembering Grecian monsters.
 What drives us to keep coming back to these experiences?
-Researchers around the world have spent decades measuring the effects games have on our society: how they encourage or discourage violence, inspire creativity, or nurture laziness.
+Researchers worldwide have spent decades measuring games’ effects on our society: how they encourage or discourage violence, inspire creativity, or nurture laziness.
 However, people rarely ask why we play games in the first place.
 What drives us to collect coins, snipe aliens, or scale the walls of ancient tombs until three in the morning?

 Psychologists and sociologists are only now beginning to understand why the human ability to play is so powerful.
 But unlocking the mystery behind this desire may do more than help us understand our obsession – it could reshape and improve society in powerful ways.